 “Throughout the year, different assignments or activities can lead to similar feelings of anxiety,” said Haden.
 “Continue to validate and share times that you felt the same way and what you did to overcome.”

 With all of the changes going on in your child’s external environment, creating a stable, consistent schedule in their home environment can give them comfort through the ups and downs.

-“My advice is for parent to develop and maintain a clear, consistent routine at home to decrease anxiety about transitions,” said Tanya, LCSW, a School-Based Clinician at Jefferson Center.
-“A healthy routine at home would include time for play, time for homework, dinner, and a nighttime routine of hygiene focused tasks (bath, shower, brush teeth, brush hair, etc.) to support a bedtime that allows for at least eight hours of sleep.”
+“My advice is for parents to develop and maintain a clear, consistent routine at home to decrease anxiety about transitions,” said Tanya, LCSW, a School-Based Clinician at Jefferson Center.
+“A healthy routine at home would include time for play, time for homework, dinner, and a nighttime routine of hygiene-focused tasks (bath, shower, brush teeth, brush hair, etc.) to support a bedtime that allows for at least eight hours of sleep.”